piusmwilson/writing/cl63li3mj01ud9vnvfji9bwyt.md

 # Software Quality
 Software quality is the process of conforming to explicitly stated functional and performance requirements, documented development standards, and implicit characteristics when developing software products.

 It measures how well the software is designed (quality of design), and how well the software conforms to that design (quality of conformance).
-It’s often described as the ‘fitness for purpose’ of a piece of software and its desirable attributes.
+It’s often described as the ‘fitness for purpose of a piece of software and its desirable attributes.

 It’s important to note that software requirements are the foundation/benchmark from which quality is measured and specified requirements and set industry standards define the development criteria that guide the manner in which software is developed/engineered.